xcape-io/PyPropControl/PyRoomPlugin/README.md

 <a href="https://xcape.io/public/documentation/en/room/Plugintutorial.html" target="_blank">Plugin tutorial</a> in the <a href="https://xcape.io/public/documentation/en/room/Help.html" target="_blank">**Room** manual</a>.

 ## Installation

+# !!!
+First install Python 3.8.x in C:\Python38 (use install.bat to create venv)

 Create your new plugin folder in you room *Plugins* folder, example for a plugin we want named as **Echo** :

 ```bash